About

 Neural Motion Compression with Frequency-adaptive Fourier Feature Network

-Motion data compression using implicit neural representations.
+Compressing motion data using implicit neural representations.

 Eurographics 2022 Short Paper (EG 2022 Short)